Training Dataset Dumper Tutorial#

 lsetup git

-In addition, you need to download a sample file which will be processed by the training-dataset-dumper.
-We recommend that you store it on your private EOS storage (see details here), because it has a size of 237 MB.
+In addition, you need to download a sample file which will be processed by the TDD.
 You can retrieve it with the following commands:

 cd /eos/user/${USER:0:1}/${USER}/